ghostunnel/ghostunnel/README.md

 server.
 Multiple flags are treated as a logical disjunction (OR), meaning clients can connect as long as any of the flags matches.
 Ghostunnel is compatible with [SPIFFE][spiffe] [X.509 SVIDs][svid].

+Ghostunnel also has experimental support for [Open Policy Agent](https://www.openpolicyagent.org/) policies.

 See [ACCESS-FLAGS](docs/ACCESS-FLAGS.md) for details.